Joey Meneses Preview, Player Props: Nationals vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks first in MLB.
+- The pitching staff for the Blue Jays has a collective 9.5 K/9, the first-best in MLB.

-- The Blue Jays have a 3.74 team ERA that ranks second across all league pitching staffs.
+- The Blue Jays have the second-ranked team ERA across all MLB pitching staffs (3.75).

-- The Blue Jays rank 17th in baseball in home runs surrendered (161 total, 1.2 per game).
+- Blue Jays pitchers combine to surrender 163 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

-- His most recent appearance came on Thursday against the Baltimore Orioles, when the righty threw six innings, surrendering five earned runs while allowing nine hits.
+- The right-hander last pitched on Friday against the Cleveland Guardians, when he threw 5 2/3 innings, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.